tshepang/blog/content/floss-i-use-a-lot.md

 - [bat]: a more pleasant, more fancy `cat`, which also supplants `less` (though it actually makes use of the latter for paging through long text)
 - __top__: a powerful and flexible process viewer, part of [procps suite]
-- [openfortivpn]: to connect to work VPN
-- [mdBook]: lightweight documentation system, using it for work  documentation, as well as for Cargo and [rustc-dev-guide] documentation (and always served with `mdbook serve`).
+- [mdBook]: lightweight documentation system, using it for Cargo and [rustc-dev-guide] documentation (and always served with `mdbook serve`).
 - [zola]: for this blog, also always served (with `zola serve`)